 Fine Motor Skills: Torn Paper

-At the beginning of the year we of course work a lot on reading our names, recognizing our names and writing our names.
-This art project is great at spelling names and reading names and working on fine motor skills.
+At the beginning of the year, we, of course, work a lot on reading our names, recognizing our names, and writing our names.
+This art project is great for spelling and reading names and working on fine motor skills.
 And it’s a very easy prep!

 black construction paper

-copy paper in the colors you want to use (I always match the copy paper to the color scheme or theme of our room!)
+copy paper in the colors you want to use (I always match the copy paper to our room’s color scheme or theme!)

 Then we get to work!
-These torn paper names not only help with fine motor skills but we are also learning about patterns!
+These torn paper names help with fine motor skills, and we are also learning about patterns!
 And we’re getting great practice using our glue sponges!

 And the finished product:

-We then cut around the names and place them a bulletin board in the classroom!
+We then cut around the names and placed them on a bulletin board in the classroom!
 This is where they stay all year!
 (Note: these are not all my students.
 We had several absent, so they will finish when they return!)